 You will notice that the premium increase with age.

 Tobacco users pay higher premiums than nonsmokers, depending on the type of policy applied.
 Burial insurance has level premiums or fixed premiums, so it will not increase over the years.

 You have lifetime coverage, but don’t let the policy lapse due to non-payment.

-This means that you won’t need to submit a blood and urine sample.
-This is particularly helpful for those who fear needles and those who have certain health-related conditions.
+You won’t need to submit a blood and urine sample.
+This is particularly helpful for those who fear needles and those with certain health-related conditions.

 You will be asked specific questions about the final expense insurance coverage application.

 The insurance company will want to know information like: